Maxime00/learning-user-safety/README.md

 # TODO
-- smoother trajectory for MPC
+- tune orientation gains to avoid oscillations but stay well oriented
-- tune integrator for replays traj follow ??
+- tune integrator to be quicker (is overshoot okay??)
 - make offline plot functions for mpc trajectories
-- check/fix issue with inverse_kinematics not converging (sometimes, depends on x pos?)
-- figure out difference in ref frame panda_base and panda_link0
--
+- improve random positions of cbf traj planner